Brierfield Plantation

-Brierfield Plantation was a large forced-labor cotton farm built in 1847 in Davis Bend, Mississippi, south of Vicksburg and the home of Confederate president Jefferson Davis.
+Brierfield Plantation was a plantation built in 1847 in Davis Bend, Mississippi.
+It was the home of Confederate President Jefferson Davis in the years preceding the America Civil War.

 History

-The use of the plantation, with more than 1,000 acres, was given to Jefferson Davis by his much older brother, Joseph E. Davis (1784-1870); it had previously been a part of Joseph Davis's much larger Hurricane Plantation, which it adjoined on a bend of the Mississippi River twenty miles from Vicksburg.
+The use of the plantation, with more than 1,000 acres, was given to Jefferson Davis by his much older brother, Joseph Emory Davis (1784-1870); it had previously been a part of Joseph Davis's much larger Hurricane Plantation, which it adjoined on a bend of the Mississippi River twenty miles from Vicksburg.
 With his brother's financial assistance and the forced labor of enslaved people, Jefferson Davis became a successful planter on the acreage following his brief first marriage to Sarah Knox Taylor (who died of malaria a few months after their wedding); after his second marriage to Varina Banks Howell in 1845, Davis erected a large comfortable frame house on the property that was home to himself, his wife, their children, as well as Davis's widowed sister and other relatives.

-Brierfield had very profitable years as well as years of disastrous flooding, but generally provided a comfortable living to supplement Davis's modest earnings from public office.
-Davis left the plantation for long periods of time, including his term in the House of Representatives, his service in the Mexican–American War, his terms in the Senate, and his four years as Secretary of War in the Franklin Pierce Administration.
-He regarded Brierfield as his primary residence and returned to it when not in office, and after his resignation from the United States Senate following the Secession of Mississippi in 1861.
-His return to Brierfield was brief, as he was soon notified, while tending the flower gardens of the house with his wife (as he recalled), that he had been elected president of the newly formed Confederate States of America and was summoned to Montgomery, Alabama, the Confederacy's first capital.
+Brierfield had very profitable years and years of disastrous flooding but generally provided a comfortable living to supplement Davis's modest earnings from public office.
+Davis left the plantation for long periods, including his term in the House of Representatives, his service in the Mexican–American War, his terms in the Senate, and his four years as Secretary of War in the Franklin Pierce administration.
+He regarded Brierfield as his primary residence and returned to it when not in office and after he resigned from the United States Senate following the Secession of Mississippi in 1861.
+His return to Brierfield was brief, as he was soon notified while tending the flower gardens of the house with his wife (as he recalled), that he had been elected president of the newly formed Confederate States of America and was summoned to Montgomery, Alabama, the Confederacy's first capital.

 Davis did not visit Brierfield during his tenure as Confederate president.
-In early 1862 a small group of enslaved people liberated themselves, took control of some of the property and fled to the Union lines near Vicksburg.
-In the summer of 1863, the Davis plantation came directly under attack from Unionist forces and at least 137 of the more than 200 enslaved people who lived on the plantation made a break for freedom by crossing to the Union side.
+In early 1862, a small group of enslaved people liberated themselves, took control of some of the property, and fled to the Union lines near Vicksburg.
+In the summer of 1863, the Davis plantation was attacked by Unionist forces.
+At least 137 of the more than 200 enslaved people who lived on the plantation broke free by crossing to the Union side.
 The rest soon followed.